 Of the original 73, 26 South coast towers survive, with up to 10 in the “at risk of collapse” category, with between 6 and 8 in residential use.
 Some have been lost to sea erosion, some destroyed as targets for artillery, some demolished for residential development.
 But tower 61 is in good hands and good order.
 Chris told us was much like an old aunt, full of interest and idiosyncratic foibles, with an exciting story to tell, but a bit leaky!

-Putting Meat on the Bones – Jeanne Bunting Meeting on 6 June 2013
+6 June 2013 Putting Meat on the Bones – Jeanne Bunting

 Jeanne started her talk by saying: When you tell people that you are researching your family tree, they ask two questions!
 Firstly, how far have you got back and secondly, have you found anybody famous?